-A rider who feels he/she has advanced too quickly may ask for reclassification by submitting a written request to NORBA identifying his/her results and reasoning.
-Such a request must be directed to the rider's NORBA Regional Manager and include the current license and a \$15 re-issue fee.
+A rider who feels he/she has advanced too quickly or is otherwise no longer competitive in his or her category may ask for reclassification by submitting a written request to NORBA identifying his/her results and reasoning.
+Such a request must be directed to the rider's NORBA Region Manager and include the current license and a \$15 re-issue fee.

-When a rider who is participating in a state or regional series has earned enough points to upgrade, (s)he may petition the NORBA office for a written waiver to this policy allowing him or her to finish the series for a title.
+When a rider who is participating in a state or regional series has met the upgrading requirements in their current category, (s)he may petition the NORBA office for a written waiver to this policy allowing him or her to finish the series for a title.
 A rider must also have written permission from the series director to receive such a waiver.